 - Our alpacas are not used to dogs so we have a strict no dog policy on our farm.

-Alpaca Walks Scheduled in All Seasons
+Scheduled in All Seasons

 Alpaca Walks are most enjoyable in nice weather, but can be scheduled year round with the exception of the month of December.
 We are lucky in Ohio to have four seasons, each of them beautiful in its own way.
-We are open to Alpaca Walks during winter months as long as it is not muddy, icy, raining or snowing.
+We are open to scheduling during winter months as long as it is not muddy, icy, raining or snowing.
 Though you may reserve a winter date, we cannot guarantee that date until checking the weather conditions the day before.

 Learn about Alpacas

 We are happy to answer your questions about alpacas and our farm as we walk with the alpacas.
 We can share with you as much or as little as you’d like to know.
-We’ve been raising alpacas nearly 20 years, so we’ve learned a lot and have many experiences to share if you are interested.
+We’ve been raising alpacas for 20 years, so we’ve learned a lot and have many experiences to share if you are interested.
 All you have to do is ask.

 Time for Pictures